-At June 30, 2021, the District had issued a state aid anticipation note payable in the amount of \$1,300,000 which has an interest rate of 0.43% and matured on August 20, 2021.
+During the year ending June 30, 2023, the District had issued a state aid anticipation note payable in the amount of \$650,000 which had an interest rate of 2.6% and matured on February 21, 2023.
 Proceeds of the note were used to fund school operations.
 The note was secured by the full faith and credit of the District as well as pledged state aid.
-In an event of a default on the note, the state may impose a penalty interest rate and at the state's discretion, accelerate the repayment terms.
-No new notes were issued during fiscal year ending June 30, 2022.
-Activity for the year ended June 30, 2022 is as follows:
+In an event of a default on the note, the bank may impose a penalty interest rate and at the state's discretion, accelerate the repayment terms.
+Activity for the year ended June 30, 2023 is as follows: